MIC-DKFZ/RTTB/ReadMe.txt

 [F. Configure/Build RTToolbox]

-F.1 Configure with CMake
+F.1.
+Configure with CMake

-F.1.1 Set BOOST_INCLUDE_DIR to the main boost directory (where "boost_build.jam" is located)
+F.1.1.
+Set BOOST_INCLUDE_DIR to the main boost directory (where "boost_build.jam" is located)
       REMARK: For the current version of the RTToolbox you do need to build boost only if you want to use the provided Helax-Dicom or DICOM data support.
       Otherwise you can use headers only.

-F.2 Select all packages you like to build (Parameters "BUILD_*"; e.g. BUILD_IO_Dicom)
+F.2.
+Select all packages you like to build (Parameters "BUILD_*"; e.g. BUILD_IO_Dicom)

-F.2.1 If you select BUILD_IO_DICOM the configuration will ask you for the DCMTK main directory (parameter DCMTK_DIR; where you have built DCMTK).
+F.2.1.
+If you select BUILD_IO_DICOM the configuration will ask you for the DCMTK main directory (parameter DCMTK_DIR; where you have built DCMTK).
       REMARK: If you have built DCMTK as out source build you have to also set the CMake parameter DCMTK_SOURCE_DIR to the root directory of the DCMTK source.

-F.2.3 If you select BUILD_ITKBinding, BUILD_IO_Mask or BUILD_IO_ITK, set ITK_DIR to the binary directory of ITK
+F.2.3.
+If you select BUILD_ITKBinding or BUILD_IO_ITK, set ITK_DIR to the binary directory of ITK

-F.2.3 If you select BUILD_MatchPointBinding, set MatchPoint_DIR to the binary directory of MatchPoint
+F.2.3.
+If you select BUILD_MatchPointBinding, set MatchPoint_DIR to the binary directory of MatchPoint

-F.3 Generate CMake configuration
+F.3.
+Generate CMake configuration

-F.4 Build RTToolbox and have fun!
+F.4.
+Build RTToolbox and have fun!

 [G. Documentation]

-G.1 Generate the documentation using doxygen and the configuration found in "RTTB_binary_dir/documentation/doxygen.config".
+G.1.
+Generate the documentation using doxygen and the configuration found in "RTTB_binary_dir/documentation/doxygen.config".

 [H. Tests]

-H.1 Run tests (build RUN_TESTS project) to ensure that everything is correct.
+H.1.
+Run tests (build RUN_TESTS project or ctest) to ensure that everything is correct.

 [I. Examples]

-I.1 Run tests (build RUN_TESTS project) to also build the examples.
+I.1.
+Run tests (build RUN_TESTS project) to also build the examples.
 Be sure to have switched it on before (see A.6).
 These examples are a good starting point for own projects and show basic functionality of RTToolbox like DVH generation.

 Remarks
 -------
-R.1 Virtuos Support: Virtuos is a proprietary data format and therefore not included in the RTToolbox.
-The Virtuos support (wrapper) for the RTToolbox is currently being restructured and will be included in the near future.
+R.1.
+Virtuos Support: Virtuos is a proprietary data format and therefore not included in the RTToolbox.

-R.2 Database support: The database support for the RTToolbox is currently being restructured and will be included in the near future.

-R.3 ITK Version: Only use one ITK version consistently throughout all libraries and RTToolbox!
+R.2.
+ITK Version: Only use one ITK version consistently throughout all libraries and RTToolbox!
 Otherwise, this will lead to linker errors.